Driving The Million Dollar Highway: A Complete Guide

 Located 23 miles south of Ouray is the town of Silverton.
 Sitting pretty at 9,318 ft in elevation, Silverton brings all the Wild, Wild West vibes and charm.

-Established in 1874 as a mining settlement, Silverton is a tiny town of 600 inhabitants and like Ouray, Silverton is a beacon for outdoor enthusiast and history buffs.
+Established in 1874 as a mining settlement, Silverton is a tiny town of 600 inhabitants and like Ouray, Silverton is a beacon for the outdoor enthusiast and history buffs.

 Things To Do In Silverton